-Marking the 1 kcal/mol boundary as an acceptable margin of error and degree of significance for perturbative mutations, we can categorize mutations as either resistant, sensitizing, or neither (Supp Fig. 2).
-Previous results show that most reproducible estimations occur with an RMSE of up to 1 kcal/mol.
-To then capture the most reproducible predictions, we consider a mutation to be correctly assigned as resistant if both the NanoBRET and computational approach predicted an increase in $\Delta\Delta G$ by $\Delta\Delta G > +1$ kcal/mol for a single inhibitor.
-Conversely, a mutation is considered to be correctly assigned as sensitizing if both NanoBRET and computational predictions identify drug-binding affinity is decreased by $\Delta\Delta G > -1$ kcal/mol.
-We can visualize these classifications as "quadrants" in our correlation analysis, generating truth tables (confusion matrices) for each computational method (Supp Fig. 1).
-This matrix allows us to evaluate the performance of each computational approach in correctly classifying mutations and compare that performance statistically against a baseline classifier.
+Marking the 1 kcal/mol boundary as an acceptable margin of error and degree of significance for perturbative mutations based on prior established work,^{46,73,140}, we can categorize mutations as either resistant, sensitizing, or neither (Figure S2).
+Previous results show that most reproducible estimations occur with an RMSE of up to 1 kcal/mol.12 To then capture the most reproducible predictions, we consider a mutation to be correctly assigned as resistant if both the NanoBRET and computational approach predicted an increase in $\Delta\Delta G$ by $\Delta\Delta G > +1$ kcal/mol for a single inhibitor.
+Conversely, a mutation is considered to be correctly assigned as sensitizing if both NanoBRET and computational predictions identify drugbinding affinity is decreased by $\Delta\Delta G > -1$ kcal/mol.
+We can visualize these classifications as "quadrants" in our correlation analysis, generating truth tables (confusion matrices) for each computational method (Figure S2, Table S1).31 This matrix allows us to evaluate the performance of each computational approach in correctly classifying mutations and compare that performance statistically against a baseline classifier.

-From these truth tables, we show that computational approaches classify mutations as resistant or sensitizing better than a baseline classifier would, shown using a precision recall curve (Fig. 5, Supp.
-Table 1).
+From these truth tables, we show that computational approaches classify mutations as resistant or sensitizing better than a baseline classifier would, shown using a precision recall curve (Figure 5, Table S1).
 A precision-recall curve graphically represents model performance in contexts where the classifications have different populations and frequencies.
 This allows us to evaluate the sensitivity and specificity of our measurement and model.
 Precision, known as positive predictive value, measures the ratio of the predictive model's true positives to all the positive predictions.
 Recall, also defined as sensitivity, measures the model's ability to identify all true positives from the data.
 This allows us to identify the best threshold for the predictive model, and helps us establish whether our classifier is performing better than random behavior.
 A higher area under the curve (AUC) indicates a better model performance.
-We compare the performance of each computational approach as a classifier to a baseline classifier (Fig. 5, Supp.
-Table 1), where the baseline classifier reports the performance if everything was labeled as statistically positive, or in our case, a resistant or sensitizing mutation.
-For the 1 kcal/mol cutoff, all approaches perform better than a baseline classifier, having a positive distance above the baseline as shown by the positive distance above the baseline (Supp.
-Table 1).
+We compare the performance of each computational approach as a classifier to a baseline classifier (Figure 5, Table S1), where the baseline classifier reports the performance if everything was labeled as statistically positive, or in our case, a resistant or sensitizing mutation.
+For the 1 kcal/mol cutoff, all approaches perform better than a baseline classifier, as shown by the positive distance above the baseline (Table S1).